tyharg/projection-matrices/README.md

 # projection-matrices

-Dependent on Django + Numpy
+Dependent on Django + Numpy;

-Uses SB-Admin bootstrap theme.
+templates use SB-Admin Bootstrap theme.